Skip to content

 How large a file can I hash?

-The tool can hash files of any size your browser can load into memory.
+The tool can hash any file your browser can load into memory — typically several gigabytes on modern hardware.
 For very large files, processing may take a few seconds.